stndn0/Easy-AMM-Poses/README.md

 This tool uses the following technologies:
 - [Newtonsoft Json.NET](https://www.newtonsoft.com/json) for providing a quality JSON framework.
 - [CliWrap](https://github.com/Tyrrrz/CliWrap) for providing the library used for interfacing with the command line.

+## License
+Copyright © wolv 2024

+This software is soure available.
+You are free to modify this software for personal use only.

+Do not redistribute or reupload this software, with or without modification, without my permission.